 While your yarn is soaking in the warm water and alum continue to make your dye.

 Making Spinach Dye

 Boil the spinach in a non reactive (non-aluminum) pan.
 I prefer to use a stainless steel stock pot.
 Simmer for one hour.
 Strain the spinach, saving the dye water.
 I used approximately 6 loosely packed cups of torn spinach.

-To the spinach dye water add 1/2 cup of salt, 2 Tbsp of Alum, 2 Tbsp of white vinegar.
+To the spinach dye water add 1/2 cup salt, 2 tablespoons of Alum, 2 tablespoons of white vinegar.

 (This is my method, devised from trial and error.
 Other people have somewhat different methods but all will use a mordant and something to adjust the color if desired.)